Why calibration may be needed

 Image requirements for a valid calibration:

-• Astrometrically solved — ASTAP needs to identify which stars are in the frame
+• Astrometrically solved—ASTAP needs to identify which stars are in the frame

-• Background value must exceed pedestal/dark level
+• Background value must exceed pedestal/dark level—if not, expose longer

 • Single, unprocessed raw images (not stacked)